Foundation Field - Hamilton Joes

 Jungle Jim’s International Market is 6 miles south of the ballpark in Fairfield and it’s the Disneyland of supermarkets featuring departments of international foods, craft beers, wine, cheeses, produce, and exotic meats.
 You can also find regional foods not normally found in the Midwest.
 There is even a bar where fans can shop while enjoying a pint of beer.

-Joes games average around 400 a game but a thunderstorm right before the game this evening distracted fans from the game.
+A Joes game averages around 400 a game but a thunderstorm right before the game this evening distracted fans from the game.
 However, the roughly 100 people in attendance provided the building a nice atmosphere and there are more than just friends and family of the players on the field.
 Boos and jeers are evident during a play at third that resulted in the Joes coach getting tossed from the game.

 Foundation Field is located along the Greater Miami River near SR-127.
 The two nearest interstates I-275 and I-75 are 7.5 miles and 12 miles away from the ballpark.
 Inside the stadium, there is one main grandstand that features a ramp and both bathrooms and concession areas are located down the first baseline.